 - There is a lot of noise, and it comes mostly from the kids and pets.
 Although he has only one kid, Jack told me that his son and their dog can get pretty noisy in 196 square feet.

-Jack admits that tiny living is a challenge and that he would have loved to know what to expect before embarking on this journey.
+Jack admits that tiny living is a challenge.
+He would have loved to know what to expect before embarking on this journey.
 They are expecting a baby and last year they’ve started building a larger house.
 Even though some might consider that 1500 square feet does not provide enough living space for four people, he says that it is exactly what they need.

 He developed enough patience in the last 3 years and he designed his new home to accommodate all their needs.
 He is even planning to build an outbuilding to store all the items that get only occasional use.
-Since he moved into his tiny house he understood that what he considers as the right size for him, might not be everyone’s right size and he learned many things from the community and his friends who also live in tiny houses.
-He told me that having a supportive community is pure bliss and that he managed to learn a lot about the unique challenges of small-space living, just by visiting his friends.
+Since he moved into his tiny house he understood that what he considers as the right size for him, might not be everyone’s right size.
+He learned many things from the community and his friends who also live in tiny houses.
+More than once, he told me that having a supportive community is pure bliss when you feel overwhelmed.
+He managed to learn a lot about the unique challenges of small-space living, just by visiting his friends.

 Suggested article: Housing for off-grid living

 Living tiny will make your life easier, but you shouldn’t expect that it will solve all your problems.
 It will solve some, but most of the time it will create others.
-You shouldn’t feel bad if you realize that you need more space, because if you have the land, there are always affordable options.
+You shouldn’t feel bad if you realize that you need more space.
+As long as you have the land, there are always affordable options.
 Not everyone will understand your desire to live so simply and you will lose some of your friends.
 Most people can’t understand how you can be happy with such simple living and they will stop visiting after a while.

 You shouldn’t ignore the local building codes just because you decide to build a tiny house.
 Even building on wheels doesn’t exempt you from adhering to building codes.
 Even worse it seems that the government is trying to crack down on the off-grid communities.